forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We now install some plugins just when you need them, rather than include them automatically in a Salesforce CLI release.
-Let's use the [updated]((https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli)) [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) as an example.
-This plugin isn't included in `sf` by default.
-Instead, when you run one of its commands for the first time, such as `sf package version create`, Salesforce CLI installs the latest released version of the plugin and then runs the command.
-The installation happens automatically, although we display a little message so you know what's going on.
-From then on, run any of the commands contained in the plugin as usual.
-When you update Salesforce CLI with `sfdx update`, the plugin is also updated to its latest release.
-Just a little just-in-time magic!

 * NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
 We're doing this work plugin by plugin.
 As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.

    This week's release includes the updated [plugin-user](https://github.com/salesforcecli/plugin-user).
 Consequently, you can now run these existing `sfdx` commands in `sf`: